|

 our

 conference.
-Join us to learn how this
+Join us to learn how

-event helped us better understand how
+this event helped us better

-catastrophic processes work, leading to a
+processes work, leading to a better

-better comprehension of how the global flood
+comprehension of how the global

-of Noah shaped the Earth's rock record.
+flood of Noah shaped the Earth's

 The field trip will involve a